NicholasSynovic/nicholassynovic.github.io/content/summaries/focal-loss-for-dense-object-detection.md

 > What has been done prior to this paper?

-Work has been done in developing classic object detectors, one and two stage detectors, reducing class imbalancing, and robust estimation techniques.
+Work has been done in developing classic object detectors, one and two stage detectors, reducing class imbalance, and robust estimation techniques.

 ### Figures, Diagrams, Illustrations, and Graphs